VoronkovaDasha/project_darts/README.md

 Finally, we compare results for the tranfer of the learned cells to CIFAR100 dataset.
 We obtain 38.45% test accuracy for first-order approximation and 46.41% for second-order approximation.

-Overall, we confirm that second-order approximation results in more accurate models but also is more computationally expensive.
+Overall, our results confirm that second-order approximation results in more accurate models but also is more computationally expensive.

 ## Content